 24 years Western Great Lakes regional editor for North American Birds.
 Author of the book “Wisconsin Favorite Bird Haunts”.
 Co-Author of the field guide “Birds of Minnesota and Wisconsin” .
 Daryl has a Wisconsin life list over 400 species of birds.

 Jeff put out his first bird house when he was about 7 years old.
-He has nearly 40 years experience with the Horicon Marsh where he works part time for the Wisconsin Dept of Natural Resources, as a Wildlife Tech.
+He has 40 years experience with the Horicon Marsh where he works part time for the Wisconsin Dept of Natural Resources.
 Jeff has been a member of Horicon Marsh Bird club for the past 22 years and is the current President.
 He currently sits on the board of the Wood Duck Society, a nationwide organization devoted to placement, and care of Wood Duck nest boxes and the life cycle of the Wood Duck.
 Jeff was a member of Cornell Lab of Ornithology 2007 search team, for Ivory Billed Woodpecker in Arkansas.
-Jeff also enjoys looking for birds in his kayak along Wisconsin s wonderful wetlands.
+In 2018 Jeff was awarded the Wisconsin Society of Ornithology bronze Passenger Pigeon award for outstanding contributions in local and state areas for study and enjoyment of birds.
+Jeff also enjoys looking for birds in his kayak along Wisconsins wonderful wetlands.

 Holly became interested in birding when she and Jack moved to 22 acres of varied habitat in rural Beaver Dam – a place they call Hickory Springs – and began feeding the birds in their yard.
 She attended many of Bill Volkert’s bird programs on the Horicon Marsh and took a 6-week birding class at Riveredge Nature Center with Andy Larson.
 She has assisted Jack in monitoring their nest box trails and doing frog, Woodcock, Breeding Bird atlas, and Great Backyard Birdcount surveys.
 They are avid backyard birders with a list of 182 species of birds that have visited their Hickory Springs home over the years.
 As a longtime member of the Horicon Marsh Bird Club, Holly writes monthly program articles and has served as treasurer and the Horicon Marsh Bird Festival planning committee.